AdobeDocs/cis-photoshop-api-docs/sample-code/service-principal-sample-app/README.md

-# Photoshop API JWT Example: Node.js
+# Photoshop API  Example: Node.js

-This sample app will show you how to use Adobe Photoshop APIs with JWT using Node.js.
+This sample app will show you how to use Adobe Photoshop APIs with Service Principal using Node.js.

 After setting up the sample, you will have a Node.js app that:

-1. Generates a JWT for your credentials
+1. Generates a Service Principal for your credentials
-1. Obtains an access token for the JWT
+1. Obtains an access token
 1. Obtains a pre-signed url from AWS for Photoshop file in S3
 1. Get the document manifest from the Photoshop file
 1. Obtains a pre-signed PUT url for saving a rendition